Skills Development Scotland

 Skills Development Scotland has, for a number of years, provided sponsorship to Scottish Union Learning which has been crucial in delivering events aimed at the development of Union Learning Representatives, Equality Reps, and other union officials.

-For further information on partnership working with Skills Development Scotland, contact Ann Garscadden, Admin Manager, on 0141 337 8134 or by email.
+For further information on partnership working with Skills Development Scotland, contact Ann Garscadden, Operations Manager, on 0141 337 8134 or by email.